-Perhaps it's because I spent four years, four long years with the length of four long lifetimes, at university on the Upper Upper West Side deadzone that is Morningside Heights, but there can be such a boring air that descends upon all things downtown distant.
+Perhaps it's because I spent four years - four long years with the length of four long lifetimes - at university in the Upper Upper West Side deadzone that is Morningside Heights, but there can be such a boring air that descends upon all things downtown distant.

 And true, the uptown horseshoe that straddles Central Park is often understood as the place one goes to settle down, raise children, and wait for death.
 But, what the storied yet youthful village may boast in unadulterated fun, the nosebleed section of Manhattan boasts in plenty else.

 In an almost unfair way, New York is the most New York on the Upper Directional Sides.
 It's smart, it's cultured, it's diverse, it's a Woody Allen people seem to overlook the scandaled past of.
 A place where the short-term stickiness of the "hottest new thing" bears not even an initial adhesive moment.